 Our story

-Bridge Moris was co-founded by Yashna Gungadurdoss and Alexandra Isaacs d’Abbadie, two former classmates of Dr Maurice Curé State College (DMC).
+Bridge Moris was co-founded by Yashna Gungadurdoss and Alexandra Isaacs d'Abbadie, two former classmates from Dr Maurice Curé State College (DMC).
+When they reconnected in 2024, they discovered a shared conviction: that Mauritians abroad had so much to bring to Mauritius, and that the channels to do so simply did not exist.

 Yashna Gungadurdoss